-The institution's written plan describes the process that it follows in the event that a leadership succession is necessary.
+The institution's has written plans that describes the process that it follows in the event that a leadership succession is necessary.
 The plan identifies specific people, committees, or boards responsible to carry on the operation of the institution during the transition period.
 The plan includes a business continuity structure that the institution can implement immediately.
 The institution reviews and revises the plan on an annual basis.

 A DEAC-accredited institution's governance assures ethical decision-making processes in the efficient and effective use of institutional resources, enabling the achievement of strategic initiatives.
-The members of the institution's governance structure are appropriately qualified and possess the experience necessary to support the mission, values, and growth of the institution.
-They support the mission and values through the implementation of collaborative and continuous improvements that provide for the delivery of high quality distance education.
+The members of the institution's governance structure are appropriately qualified and possess the experience necessary to support the mission, values, and future growth of the institution.
+They support the mission and values through the implementation of collaborative and oversight for the continuous continuous improvements that provide for the delivery of high-quality distance education.
 The members of the institution's governance structure demonstrate a commitment to all stakeholders by developing a succession and continuity plan that is reviewed annually to assure ongoing institutional operations.